-She worked without rest from the 1960's, together with the likes of profesor Carlos Munguía, to provide Puerto Vallarta with a Public library, something that took them over four decades see fulfilled, in 1995.
-She negociated the land donation where the Los Mangos Public Library now stands and organized and planned its building too.
+She worked without rest from the 1960's, together with the likes of professor Carlos Munguía, to provide Puerto Vallarta with a Public library, something that took them over four decades see fulfilled, in 1995.
+She negotiated the land donation where the Los Mangos Public Library now stands and organized and planned its building too.
 The public library now has an exhibit hall named in her honor.

 Reading about both his and her life, and their contributions to Puerto Vallarta, it's certainly important to give credit where credit is due, without valuable ex-pats like Bernice and her husband, Vallarta would certainly not be the city it is today.